 At the end of the previous episode For Love of Country Jane decided it would be best if she and Tarzan returned to the city to face the music, confront Tarzan’s uncle and the murder chargers.
-So that this episode begins with Tarzan (Travis Fimmel) and Jane (Sarah Wayne Callies) running around the streets of New York City makes absolutely no sense.
-What exactly was her plan here?
-Does she just hope wander around Manhattan until Richard Clayton (Mitch Pileggi) renounces his claim on his nephew, and hope the police just throw in the towel on the murder investigation of Detective Foster?
-She should have contacted her partner Sam (Miguel A. Núñez Jr) and had them both brought quietly in, but instead the two of them are running down alleys from the police while Sam is in danger of being charged with aiding and abetting.
+So the fact that this episode begins with Tarzan (Travis Fimmel) and Jane (Sarah Wayne Callies) running around the streets of New York City makes absolutely no sense.
+What exactly was her game plan here?
+Does she just hope to wander around Manhattan until Richard Clayton (Mitch Pileggi) renounces his claim on his nephew, and that the police just throw in the towel on the murder investigation of Detective Foster?
+She should have contacted her partner Sam (Miguel A. Núñez Jr) and had them both brought quietly in, but instead the two of them are running down alleys from the police, while Sam is in danger of being charged with aiding and abetting.

 Creator Eric Kripke has stated that, “I’ll stand behind the pilot.
 It has a beginning, middle, and — the problem — it ends.
 I was hungry to have anything in production, so I wrote a 50-page story that ended.
-Then it got made and I had something in production and it was all my dreams come true.
+Then it got made and I had something in production, and it was all my dreams come true.
 They said to me, ‘Let’s do 12 more.’
 I said, ‘Uh, wait!
 What’s the story?’
 So, Tarzan was a hell ride in every way, and we only did eight before they wisely put us out of our misery.”

 So even the show’s creator didn’t have a clue as to what they were going to do for a long running story arc.
 This was clearly a case of a show that was doomed from the start.

 But what ever happened to our two lead actors?
-Sarah Wayne Callies is probably best known for playing Lori Grimes on The Walking Dead, and as for Travis Fimmel well he went from the “Me Tarzan, you Jane” stunted actor in Tarzan to playing the badass Ragnar Lothbrok in the awesome series Vikings.
+Sarah Wayne Callies is probably best known for playing Lori Grimes on The Walking Dead, and as for Travis Fimmel well he went from the “Me Tarzan, you Jane” model turned actor in Tarzan to playing the badass Ragnar Lothbrok in the awesome series Vikings.